bustin11/blogs_app/README.md

 cd ../meta
 psql -h localhost -p 5432 -U postgres -d blogs -f ~/tcp_server/meta/migrations.pgsql
 ```
+The password is `password`.
 Now the migrations are all run!!

 ## Running the server
 Install Cargo, the build manager for Rust, which is the language of the Backend.
 Follow guide https://doc.rust-lang.org/cargo/getting-started/installation.html.